Textualize/textual/docs/blog/posts/text-area-learnings.md

-In Python, `NamedTuple`s are slow to create relative to `tuple`s, and this cost was adding up inside an extremely hot loop which was instantiating a large number of them.
-After the  large portion of the time during syntax highlighting was spent inside `NamedTuple.__new__`.
+In Python, `NamedTuple`s are slow to create relative to `tuple`s, and this cost was adding up inside an extremely hot loop which was instantiating a large number of them. pyinstrument revealed that a large portion of the time during syntax highlighting was spent inside `NamedTuple.__new__`.

 Here's a quick benchmark which constructs 10,000 `NamedTuple`s: